 CFP is a program of Clean Production Action.
 The founding organizations of CFP are Clean Production Action, the Lowell Center for Sustainable Production at the University of Massachusetts Lowell, and Pure Strategies.
-Clean Production Action is a 20 year old U.S.-based non-profit organization with reach into Europe and Asia.
+Clean Production Action is a 20 year old non-profit organization.
 Our mission is to design and deliver strategic solutions for green chemicals, sustainable materials, and environmentally preferable products.